BADet: Boundary-Aware 3D Object Detection from Point Clouds: Proposed BADet

-\highlight{ \textbf{The vanilla graph update algorithm.} The main idea described in Algorithm \ref{Graphupdatealgorithm} is that each node of $\mathcal{G}(\mathcal{V}, \mathcal{E} )$ updates itself via aggregating information from their immediate neighbors at the previous iteration.
-As information flows over nodes, each node gradually gains an expanding receptive field from further reaches of its neighbors.
-As we have illustrated in Sec. \ref{sec:intro}, 3D proposals $\text{X}$ that generated by region proposal network usually offset from ground truth somehow, emerging in local neighborhood densely with an underlying probability.
-In fact, only a handful of proposals should fully cover the regions where objects truly exist.
 More often than not, proposals $\text{X}$ we obtained can deviate somehow in cases where azimuth or $x_i$ offsets from the ground truth.
 As a result, when we extract and aggregate semantic features from these proposed regions to summarize RoI-wise representations for refinement, a proportion of the boundary information of an object is naturally lost.
 Under existing coarse-to-fine paradigms, RoI-wise representations are treated individually as uncorrelated entries when fed to following detection headers, each of which alone fails to perceive a complete boundary of an object by itself.
 In our case, we model local boundary correlations of an object in the form of local neighborhood graph to exploit the spatial correlations among the RoI proposals so that each of them will possess the whole receptive field of the associated object, \ie ``boundary aware", by taking the semantic features from further reaches of its neighbors into account.} As described in Algorithm \ref{Graphupdatealgorithm}, $k$ in the outer loop represents the current step, $\mathbf{h}_k$ indicates the hidden state of a node at present step.
 In the vanilla version, $\left\{ \mathbf{h}_{j}^{k-1},\forall j\in \mathcal{N}\left( i \right) \right\}$ denotes associated feature vectors of the local neighbors of node $i \in \mathcal{V}$, which is directly concatenated before fed through a multi-layer perceptron network (MLP) for feature transformation.
 We then aggregate these transformed features into a single vector, $\mathbf{h}_{\mathcal{N}\left( i \right)}^{k}$, via aggregation operator.
 In this paper, we adopt $\max \left( \cdot \right) $ aggregator inspired by rencent advances in leveraging graph neural network to learn feature representations over point sets \cite{Point-GNN}.

 \highlight{ \textbf{The extended graph update algorithm.} To alleviate translation variance mentioned in \cite{Yang2020ssd,Point-GNN}, we extend our graph propagation strategy via concatenating the relative offset $x_i-x_j$ to the semantic feature of each node $j \in \mathcal{V}$.
 Note that node $j$ is from further reaches of node $i$'s neighbors, where $i \in \mathcal{V}$ is the central node.
 Also, given $\mathbf{x}_i$ already contains local structure context from previous iteration, we follow \cite{Point-GNN} to predict an alignment offset $\varDelta x_{i}^{k}$ for each node in $\mathcal{N}\left( i \right)$.
 These alignment offsets are insensitive to slight disturbances or jitteriness, and thus lead to more robust detection outcomes.
 Let $\left[ \cdot \right] $ be an element-wise concatenation and thus the final aggregated feature in this paper is obtained by as